boredsquirrel/Recommended-Flatpak-Apps/README.md

 Also: The Fork "Betterbird" is no longer needed for features like the "card view" that got integrated into Thunderbird.
 It also may be behind on updates.

 ## Messenger
 Most popular messengers are way more secure than Mail, phone calls or SMS.
+Many clients are using Electron which is a security issue, you may want to use them in a browser or with an alternative app.

 ### Matrix
-Element, Syphon, Fluffychat

-Fractal is a GTK client written in Rust, adaptive UI and working great, not all features supported though
+Fractal
+- GTK client, native Wayland support
+- no filesystem access, uses portals
+- written in Rust
+- adaptive UI
+- not all features supported, sometimes opinionated design

+Element, Syphon, Fluffychat: all Electron apps, Element may be preferred.
+Use Element Web if you want to avoid using Electron apps.

 ### XPP
 Dino, Gajim

 ### Signal, Threema
-official clients
+official clients use Electron, Flare for Signal is not yet complete.

 ### Warnings
-Mixin, Session, Telegram & Clients
+Mixin: outdated runtime, not well maintained

+Teams, Skype, Discord, ...: all not E2EE so your messages will be read, scanned, etc.

+Telegram:
+- not using Electron, well packaged
+- Desktop does not support end-to-end encryption
+- Telegram doesn't support E2EE group chats at all

-## Image Viewers
+## Image Viewer
 ### [GNOME Loupe](https://flathub.org/apps/org.gnome.Loupe)
 - very secure, sandboxed SVG display, written in Rust
 - nearly no features